Upgraded Bridgepointe Platform Tackles Customer Buying Intent

 National technology advisory firm Bridgepointe Technologies expanded the capabilities of its Signal platform to give its IT strategists more tactical resources for selling to end customers.

-Bridgepointe at its recent annual Tech Summit and highlighted the increasing number of features in The Signal, Bridgepoint's partner and supplier portal and CRM.
-The Signal now includes an buyer intent data collection product, a PartnerTap-based co-sell product and a machine-learning based recommendation engine for technology sourcing.
+Bridgepointe at its recent annual Tech Summit and highlighted the increasing number of features in The Signal, Bridgepointe's partner and supplier portal and CRM.
+The Signal now includes an buyer intent data collection product, a co-sell product and a machine-learning based recommendation engine for technology sourcing.

 Bridgepointe works with hundreds of independent IT strategists who leverage the company's brand to consult on technology for midmarket and enterprise customers.
 Bridgepointe counts as a tech services distributor (TSD) in the sense that it owns contracts with technology suppliers and service providers on behalf of its agents/strategists.
 But Bridgepointe differs in part because its advisors are using Bridgepointe's own CRM and "running their plays out of our system," chief strategy officer Scott Kinka told Channel Futures.

-"If we're all operating under the same brand, if we could live in the same system and get people to adopt working our way, then we can unlock the value of operating like organization," Kinka said.
+"If we're all operating under the same brand, leveraging the same tools and technical personnel, leveraging the same system and working our way, then we can unlock the value of operating like and competing against the top tier consulting organization," Kinka said.

 Bridgepointe is also unique among the TSDs in that its brand is customer-facing.
 And that proximity creates insights and data that The Signal can harness on behalf of strategists, chief operations officer Michael Sterl said.